vpichela/Walk/AppOverview.md

   find all the users walking in same direction around the same time
-    - User destination and time selection input in the search bar.
-      Will be verified by some location API and saved in database.
+    - User destination and time selection input in the search bar. desdtination will be verified by some location API and saved in database.

   show all the options(people matched)
     - People matched on criteria of their input for time and destination.